cheredia19/us-cities-population/README.md

 ---
 title: 'Population change of 300 US cities between 2020 and 2024'
-description: 'The impact of COVID-19 pandemic in figures'
+description: 'The impact of COVID-19 pandemic (and other factors) in figures'
 ---

 *By [César Heredia](https://x.com/cahered), data journalist*